simov/grant/README.md

 ## Response Data

-The OAuth response data is returned as a querystring in your **final** callback - the one you specify in the `callback` key of your Grant configuration.
+The OAuth response data is returned as querystring in your **final** callback - the one you specify in the `callback` key of your Grant configuration.

-Alternatively the response data can be returned in the session, see the [configuration][configuration] section above and the [session transport][session-transport-example] example.
+Alternatively the response data can be returned inside the session, see the [configuration][configuration] section above and the [session transport][session-transport-example] example.

 #### OAuth1